HenrikSamuelsson/rust-learning-path/notes-on-rust/compiler/cargo/cargo-compile.md

 PS C:\github\rust-learning-path\notes-on-rust\compiler\cargo>
 ```

-After cargo project creation there will be a new folder, in this case called `rust_test`, that in turn contains files and folders that make up a complete Rust project prepared for future development.
+After cargo project creation there will be a new folder, in this case called `rust_test`, that in turn contains files and folders that make up a complete Rust project, ready for future development.

 ## References